-Our friends at Skin Deep Magazine are preparing the paper release of their 6th issue, Spectacle:
+Our friends at Skin Deep Magazine are preparing the paper release of their Food issue:

 After a great deal of hard work and the support of many, many friends and supporters, we are proud to share the final program for Sound System Outernational 4: Strictly Vinyl!